quevivasbien/AIIncentives.jl/readme.md

 ```

 The first time you run something in the Julia session, it will take a while, since Julia compiles your code the first time you run it in a new setting.
 It should run a lot faster after that.
 Because of this, I recommend working within a Julia REPL session or a Jupyter notebook.

+If you just want to solve and plot scenarios where some parameter value changes, you can skip now to the section on the `Scenario` type.
+Otherwise, keep reading in a linear fashion.

 ## Base types